USGS-R/WQ-Review/README.md

 [WQ-Review Issues](https://github.com/USGS-R/WQ-Review/issues).

-You may also contact the maintainer at cpenn@usgs.gov
+You may also contact WQReview Help at gs-w_wqreview_help@usgs.gov

 This package facilitates data review and exploration of discrete water-quality data through rapid and easy-to-use plotting functions and tabular data summaries.
 Data is imported with user-specified options for single or multiple sites and parameter codes using an ODBC connection to the user's local NWIS server.
 A graphical user interface allows the user to easily explore their data through a variety of graphical and tabular outputs.